JamesSkemp/words/content/post/tutorial-aspnet-c-sharp-wcf-webhttp-service-with-jquery-table-of-contents.md

 +++
-title = "Tutorial: ASP.NET (C#) WCF WebHttp service with jQuery: Table of Contents" summary = "In the next week I'll be writing a tutorial on creating a RESTful Web service that can be consumed by jQuery and returns loan payoff information." draft = false comments = true date = "2010-06-21T08:00:00-05:00"
+title = "Tutorial: ASP.NET (C#) WCF WebHttp service with jQuery: Table of Contents" description = "In the next week I'll be writing a tutorial on creating a RESTful Web service that can be consumed by jQuery and returns loan payoff information." draft = false comments = true date = "2010-06-21T08:00:00-05:00"